nats-io/nats-site/content/blog/headers-java-client.md

 ## Reading Headers

-The Message object has 2 new relevant api that allow you to work with the Headers.
+The Message object has 2 new relevant APIs that allow you to work with the Headers.
 You can check if the the message has Headers, and get them if they do:

 ```java